bazirakye/laravel-react-survey-main/README.md

 - **Survey Distribution:** Surveys can be shared via unique URLs or embedded in other websites.
 - **Response Collection:** Responses to surveys are collected and stored securely in the database.
 - **User Authentication:** Secure user authentication system is implemented to ensure that only authorized users can create surveys and view responses.
-- **Dashboard:** Users have access to a dashboard where they can manage their surveys, view response analytics, and export response data.
+- **Dashboard:** Users have access to a dashboard where they can manage their surveys, view response analytics.
 - **Responsive Design:** The application is designed to be responsive and work seamlessly across different devices and screen sizes.

 ## Technologies Used